 5. Look at company's website

-In today's day website is a face of any company, more so for the company that makes websites.
+Today a websites is the face of any company, more so for the company that makes websites.
 Look at the websites of the firms you are considering.
 You don't necessarily have to be in love with the website.
-Check and make sure it is professional, easy to navigate and communicates clearly what the company does.
+Check and make sure it is professional, easy to navigate, and communicates clearly what the company does.
 If a website is still fully coded in Flash, it might be wise to hire someone else.

 6. Look at company's portfolio

 Looking at each candidates' portfolio will help you get a better sense of what each company can do for you.
 Evaluate the graphic aspect of each site, but more importantly pay attention to the functionality of sites included in portfolio.
 Is each site easy to navigate?
 Does it display "Donate" link prominently?
 Is there any broken functionality on the site?
 Take that with a grain of salt also, as it's always the owner not the developer who has a final say in the site.

 7. Ask for a quote or send a Project Requirements Document

 Once you have done your homework it's time to start shopping around.
 A good way to start a conversation with a web development firm is to ask for a quote or by sending a project requirements document (PRD).
 If you are sending a PRD, make sure it includes your goals and needs from step 1 and 2.
 Take your time and evaluate the responses that you get from the company.
 Does the proposed solution actually address your requirements?
 Is it written out in a language that you can understand?

 Ask for project references that you think are comparable to your organization.
 Spending a few minutes on a call with a former client can give you deeper insight into a company's skills, customer service, and culture.
 Here's a list of questions that might be helpful to ask in a reference interview:

 - Did the company deliver what it promised (in writing)?